overlay-market/OIPs/notes/note-1.md

 ## Public Strategies

 What's even more interesting is these are simple trades that anyone should be able to participate in.
 We can code and propose strategies for [yearn vaults](https://github.com/iearn-finance/yearn-vaults) that accomplish this: one to earn yield on OVL and the other to earn yield on ETH.
 This ultimately stabilizes our system even more given TVL for yearn has ranged from [$500M - $1B](https://defipulse.com/yearn.finance) as of Feb 2021.

-The alternative would be to open source Python bots that anyone can run on their own servers, although gas costs here would be difficult.
-The benefit of proposing strategies for yearn would be community access to yield and the gas savings from aggregation of funds.
+Although gas costs would likely be high to manage.
+The alternative would be to open source Python bots that anyone can run on their own servers, like [Hummingbot](https://hummingbot.io/) strategies.

 ## Considerations